Medical Indemnity Fund Frequently Asked Questions (FAQs)

 What is the Medical Indemnity Fund and why was it created?

 Chapter 59 of the Laws of 2011 amended Article 29-D of the Public Health Law to create the Medical Indemnity Fund ("Fund").
 The Fund is designed to provide a funding source for future health care costs of plaintiffs in medical malpractice actions who have suffered birth-related neurological injuries as the result of medical malpractice during a delivery admission, and are plaintiffs as defined in the law.
-The purpose of the Fund is two-fold: 1) to pay or reimburse certain costs necessary to meet the health care needs of a plaintiff throughout his or her lifetime; and 2) to lower the expenses associated with medical malpractice litigation throughout the health care system.
+The purpose of the Fund is two-fold: 1) to pay or reimburse qualifying costs necessary to meet the health care needs of a plaintiff throughout his or her lifetime; and 2) to lower the cost of medical malpractice insurance for obstetrical providers.

 What is a "birth-related neurological injury" for the purpose of the Fund?